ChistolLab/KEHRMIT/README.md

 # KEHRMIT
-MATLAB Code and Sample Data for a Basic 2-color KEHRMIT+CIDER Experiment
+MATLAB Code for analyzing KEHRMIT, PhADE, CIDER, or KEHRMIT+PhADE or KEHRMIT+CIDER Experiments Example Data included for reference (drift corrected in ImageJ using the Image Stabilizer plugin by Kang Li)